 Distributed Spare Capacity To Place Ability

 Technology is allowing a degree of sharing so large that new mediums of communication are creating a cascade of new engagements.
 As a result, we are entering a new era where solutions to market problems can be optimized by tapping into spare capacity held by individuals distributed in the community.
-Several monikers and catch phrases are used to help describe this new era: Shared Economy, Web 2.0, Crowdsourcing, Cognitive Surplus, Collaborative Consumption, App Economy, or Gamification.
-Welcome to the rise of the platformed business model to solve market problems!
+Several monikers and catchphrases are used to describe this new era: Shared Economy, Web 2.0, Crowdsourcing, Cognitive Surplus, Collaborative Consumption, App Economy, or Gamification.
+Welcome to the rise of the platform-based business model, which aims to solve market problems!

-In the human capital space, adopting a platformed business model to place ability at right-fit can reinforce the career development paradigms of vocational guidance, career education, and life design.
+In the human capital space, adopting a platform-based business model to match ability with the right fit can reinforce the career development paradigms of vocational guidance, career education, and life design.
 However, leaders in this space must accept that a fourth closely aligned paradigm is needed to subsidize development — liquidity.
 I believe that “right-fit” is achieved by utilizing these four paradigms:

-Placement liquidity which views hiring managers and candidates as principals, i.e. buyers and sellers, in a transaction who may be characterized by willingness and compromise and who may be helped by participating in efficient marketplaces to eliminate pain points quickly.
+Placement liquidity, which views hiring managers and candidates as principals, i.e., buyers and sellers, in a transaction that may be characterized by willingness and compromise, and who may be helped by participating in efficient marketplaces to eliminate pain points quickly.

-Vocational guidance which views principals as actors who may be characterized by individual differences, styles, and scores on personality traits and who may be helped by matching for resemblance to identify occupational fit.
+Vocational guidance that views principals as actors who may be characterized by individual differences, styles, and scores on personality traits and who may be helped by matching for resemblance to identify occupational fit.

-Career education which views principals as agents who may be characterized by individual development and readiness to make decisions appropriate to stages and who may be helped by implementing new attitudes, beliefs, and competencies to foster individual development.
+Career education views principals as agents who may be characterized by individual development and readiness to make decisions appropriate to stages, and who may be helped by implementing new attitudes, beliefs, and competencies to foster individual development.

 Most importantly, solution providers must be aware that the market will not benefit from any solution unless it is built on a viable and durable business model to deliver the value proposition.
 As such, we shouldn’t forget the adage: “Businesses don’t fail, business models fail”.